Korey Lee Preview, Player Props: White Sox vs. Diamondbacks

-On Wednesday, Korey Lee (coming off going 0-for-4) and the Chicago White Sox face the Arizona Diamondbacks, whose starting pitcher will be Brandon Pfaadt.
-First pitch is at 2:10 PM ET.
+The Chicago White Sox, including Korey Lee (hitting .036 in his past 10 games, with a double and a walk), battle starting pitcher Bryce Jarvis and the Arizona Diamondbacks at Guaranteed Rate Field, Thursday at 2:10 PM ET.

-In his previous game he had a hitless performance (0-for-4) against the Diamondbacks.
+He had a hitless showing in his previous game (0-for-4) against the Diamondbacks.

 Sportsbook Promo Codes